 Executive officers may receive long-term equity incentive awards of stock options, restricted stock or restricted share units, or a combination of stock options, restricted stock and restricted share units under the 2011 Plan, which was approved by stockholders in 2011.
 The 2011 Plan provides the Committee with discretion to require performance-based standards to be met before awards vest.
-In 2011 and 2013, the Committee did not award time-vested restricted share units to our named executive officers.
-In 2012, the Committee awarded time-vested restricted share units to Mr. Brickman for retention purposes and to Mr. Hsu in connection with his hire, which vest on the third anniversary of the date of grant.
-In 2013, each named executive officer received grants of stock options and performance-based restricted share units under the 2011 Plan.
+In 2014, the Committee did not award time-vested restricted share units to our named executive officers.
+The Committee awarded time-vested restricted share units to Mr. Palmer in 2012 and Ms. Stock in 2012 and 2013 for retention purposes, and to Mr. Hsu in 2012 in connection with his hire, which vest on the third anniversary of the date of grant.
+In 2014, each named executive officer received grants of stock options and performance-based restricted share units under the 2011 Plan.

 For grants of stock options, the 2011 Plan provides that the option price per share shall be no less than the closing price per share of our common stock at the grant date.
 The term of any option is no more than ten years from the grant date.
-Options granted in 2013 become exercisable in three annual installments of 30 percent, 30 percent and 40 percent, beginning May 1, 2014; however, all of the options become exercisable for three years upon death or total and permanent disability, and for the earlier of five years or the remaining term of the options, upon retirement of the officer.
+Options granted in 2014 become exercisable in three annual installments of 30 percent, 30 percent and 40 percent, beginning on the first anniversary of the grant date; however, all of the options become exercisable for three years upon death or total and permanent disability, and for the earlier of five years or the remaining term of the options, upon retirement of the officer.
 In addition, options generally become exercisable upon a termination of employment following a change of control, and certain options granted to our named executive officers are subject to our Executive Severance Plan.
 See "Potential Payments on Termination or Change of Control."
 The officers may transfer the options to family members or certain entities in which family members have interests.
+Because Mr. Abernathy is over age 55, his unvested stock options granted in 2014 vested on the date of his departure and will be exercisable for five years.

-Performance-based restricted share unit awards granted in 2013 vest three years following the grant date in a range from zero to 200 percent of the target levels based on our average annual net sales growth and average adjusted ROIC performance during the three years.
-As of February 24, 2014, the performance-based restricted share units granted in 2013 and 2012 were on pace to vest at the following levels: 126 percent for the 2013 award and 114 percent for the 2012 award.
-The Committee has determined that the 2011 award vested at 97 percent.
+Performance-based restricted share unit awards granted in 2014 vest three years following the grant date in a range from zero to 200 percent of the target levels based on our average annual net sales growth and average adjusted ROIC performance during the three years.
+As of February 17, 2015, the performance-based restricted share units granted in 2014 and 2013 were on pace to vest at the following levels: 92 percent for the 2014 award and 100 percent for the 2013 award.
+The Committee has determined that the 2012 award vested at 111 percent.

-Dividend equivalents on unvested performance-based restricted share units are accumulated and will be paid in additional shares after the performance-based restricted share units vest, based on the actual number of shares that vest.
+Dividend equivalents on unvested performance-based restricted share units equal to cash dividends on our common stock are accumulated and will be paid in additional shares after the performance-based restricted share units vest, based on the actual number of shares that vest.
 Dividend equivalents on the time-vested restricted share units granted to Messrs.
-Brickman and Hsu in 2012 will be accumulated and paid in additional shares when the time-vested restricted share units vest.
+Hsu and Palmer in 2012, and to Ms. Stock in 2012 and 2013, will be accumulated and paid in additional shares when the time-vested restricted share units vest.